HiroSK80/BashTools/README.md

 # BashTools

-Bash Tools provide easy way to provide various enhancements even to simplest scripts.
+Provides easy way to provide various enhancements even to simplest scripts.
 Here are some functionalities that can be used:

 * Colored output
   - automatic terminal detection, manual configuration, user arguments, custom color configuration